bcrist/limp/readme.md

     /* ######################### END OF GENERATED CODE ######################### */

+## S-Expression Parsing

+An S-Expression parser is built into LIMP which provides an easy way to import human-readable data to be processed.
+A parser can be constructed from an S-expression string, and provides a variety of methods to extract data from the S-expression one piece at a time.
+The simplest way to use it is something like this:

+    local source = [[
+        (1 2 3 (subarray 2 3 4.0))
+    ]]
+    local parser = sx.parser(source)
+    local result = parser:array()

+This will produce a table equivalent to this:

+    result = { 1, 2, 3, { 'subarray', 2, 3, 4.0 }}

+A common idiom with S-expressions is that the first value in a subexpression is treated as a property name of a key-value pair.
+The `object()` method can be used to take advantage of this:

+    parser = sx.parser(source)
+    result = parser:object()

+This will produce a table equivalent to this:

+    result = { 1, 2, 3, subarray = { 2, 3, 4.0 }}

+Note that there is a possibility of data loss here (e.g. if there were multiple `subarray` expressions within the same outer expression) and Lua will not retain the relative ordering for expressions with multiple properties.

+Sometimes you may want more structure and control over the parsing process, so there are a range of lower-level methods to parse more incrementally.
+For example:

+    source = [[
+        (box 2 5 4 (color blue))
+    ]]
+    parser = sx.parser(source)
+    parser:require_expression('box')
+    local width = parser:float() or 1
+    local height = parser:float() or 1
+    local depth = parser:float() or 1
+    local color = 'white'
+    if parser:expression('color') then
+        color = parser:require_string()
+        parser:close()
+    end
+    parser:close()
+    parser:require_done()

+### S-Expression Parser Methods

+Methods that begin with `require_` operate the same as their unprefixed versions, except any time `nil` or `false` would be returned, an error is generated instead.

+    function open (parser) --> bool
+    function require_open (parser)

+Consumes the next token from the parser if it is `(`.

+    function close (parser) --> bool
+    function require_close (parser)

+Consumes the next token from the parser if it is `)`.

+    function done (parser) --> bool
+    function require_done (parser)

+Checks if the parser has reached the end of the input.

+    function expression (parser) --> string | nil function expression (parser, expected) --> bool
+    function require_expression (parser) --> string
+    function require_expression (parser, expected)

+Attempts to consume the next 2 tokens from the parser if they are `(` and a string.
+If `expected` is provided, the second token must be that exact string in order for any tokens to be consumed.

+    function string (parser) --> string | nil function string (parser, expected) --> bool
+    function require_string (parser) --> string
+    function require_string (parser, expected)

+Attempts to consume the next token from the parser if it is a string/value.
+If `expected` is provided, it must be that exact string in order to be consumed.

+    function float (parser) --> number | nil function require_float (parser) --> float

+Attempts to consume the next token from the parser if it can be parsed as a floating point number.

+    function int (parser, radix = 10) --> integer | nil
+    function require_int (parser, radix = 10) --> integer

+Attempts to consume the next token from the parser if it can be parsed as a signed integer.

+    function unsigned (parser, radix = 10) --> integer | nil
+    function require_unsigned (parser, radix = 10) --> integer

+Attempts to consume the next token from the parser if it can be parsed as an unsigned integer.

+    function array_item (parser) --> * | nil
+    function require_array_item (parser) --> *

+Attempts to parse a number, string, or array.

+    function array_items (parser, array = {}) --> table

+Attempts to parse as many numbers, strings, or arrays as possible, and appends them to the provided table.

+    function array (parser) --> table | nil function array (parser, expected) --> table | nil function require_array (parser) --> table
+    function require_array (parser, expected) --> table

+Attempts to consume a subexpression.
+If `expected` is provided, the subexpression will only be consumed if it begins with this string, as if using `if expression(expected) then ... end`.
+Additional values/subexpressions will be parsed using `array_items`.

+    function property (parser, expected_key = nil) --> key | nil, value | nil
+    function require_property (parser, expected_key = nil) --> key, value

+Attempts to consume a subexpression.
+The first value in the subexpression is the key.
+If there are no additional values, the value is assumed to be `true`.
+If there are more than one additional value, or if the value is a property itself, they are parsed as if by `object_items`.
+If `expected_key` is provided, the subexpression will only be consumed if the key matches that string.

+    function object_items (parser, obj = {}) --> table

+Attempts to parse as many properties, numbers, strings, or arrays as possible, inserting or appending them in the provided table.

+    function object (parser) --> table | nil function object (parser, expected) --> table | nil function require_object (parser) --> table
+    function require_object (parser, expected) --> table

+Attempts to consume a subexpression.
+If `expected` is provided, the subexpression will only be consumed if it begins with this string, as if using `if expression(expected) then ... end`.
+Additional values/subexpressions will be parsed using `object_items`.

+    function ignore_remaining_expression (parser)

+Ignore any remaining values or subexpressions and consume the `)` token that ends this expression.

+    function print_parse_error_context (parser)

+Print (to stderr) the line number and contents of the current line being parsed, and highlight the next unconsumed token.

 ## Built-in Functions and Variables

 All functions from the [Lua Standard Libraries](https://www.lua.org/manual/5.4/manual.html#6) are available for use.